IBM/ToDoBackend/DeployingToKube.md

 secretsConfig: postgresql-database
 ```

 Now navigate into the `/templates` folder and open up `deployment.yaml`.
-We need to add to the `env:` section, so we can access the password as an enviornment variable inside our Docker container.
+We need to add to the `env:` section, so we can access the password as an environment variable inside our Docker container.
 Add the following **below** the final value declared in `env:` but **above** the line `{{- if .Values.generatedBindings.enabled }}`.
 Make sure the indentation all matches up.

 ```
           - name: DBPASSWORD